kubernetes/enhancements/keps/sig-storage/2485-read-write-once-pod-pv-access-mode/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+In order to upgrade a cluster to use this feature, the user will need to restart the kube-apiserver, kube-controller-manager, kube-scheduler, and kubelet with the ReadWriteOncePod feature gate enabled.
+Additionally they will need to update their CSI drivers and sidecars to versions that depend on the new Kubernetes API and CSI spec.

+When downgrading a cluster to disable this feature, the user will need to restart the kube-apiserver with the ReadWriteOncePod feature gate disabled.
+When disabling this feature gate, any existing volumes with the ReadWriteOncePod access mode will continue to exist, but can only be deleted.
+An alternative is to allow these volumes to be treated as ReadWriteOnce, however that would violate the intent of the user and so it is not recommended.

+If a user downgrades their CSI drivers or sidecars, any existing volumes using ReadWriteOnce should continue working (switching from `SINGLE_NODE_MULTI_WRITER` to `SINGLE_NODE_WRITER`).
+This behavior is ultimately up to each CSI driver, but they should be designed with this backwards compatibility in mind.

 ### Version Skew Strategy